The tempered disk and the tempered cohomology

 that is the restriction (i.e. is induced by base change at the levels of algebras) of the diagram on affine spaces:

-where $i_2$ is the inclusion of the $w$-axis and "$\mathrm{ex}$" is the exchange of the variables.
+where $i_2$ is the inclusion of the $w$-axis and $\mathrm{ex}$ is the exchange of the variables.
 We know that by the formal Cauchy Theorem (see for example \cite[Section 6]{Chiarellotto}) the differential system \eqref{diffequation} admits a full set of formal solutions in $\power{K}{t}$, given by where $G_{[0]}=\mathrm{Id}$, $G_{[1]}=G$, and $G_{[m]}$ is defined recursively as By applying $\tau$ to the differential system \eqref{diffequation} we obtain

-In this derived analytic setting if we know that the formal solutions of equation \eqref{transfequat} are in $\temp{\tate{K}{t}}{w}$, then by continuity of the map $i_2$ (i.e. $t=0$) we have that the formal solutions of \eqref{diffequation} live in their inverse image open, i.e. in $\temp{K}{w}$, whence in $\temp{K}{t}$!
-This is exactly the result of the Transfer Theorem: when all the solutions have log growth (hence radius one) at the generic point then they share the same property (log growth, hence radius one) at the origin.
-The statement is the following. \begin{thm}(Tempered Transfer \cite[Section 4]{Christ}) If the differential system \eqref{transfequat} has a full set of solutions in $\temp{\tate{K}{t}}{w}$, then \eqref{diffequation} admits a full set of solutions in $\temp{K}{t}$. \end{thm}
+In our derived analytic setting, if we know that the formal solutions of equation \eqref{transfequat} are in $\temp{\tate{K}{t}}{w}$, then by continuity of the map $i_2$ (i.e. $t=0$) we have that the formal solutions of \eqref{diffequation} live in their inverse image open, i.e. in $\temp{K}{w}$, whence in $\temp{K}{t}$.
+This recovers the content of the Transfer Theorem in this setting: when all the solutions have log growth (and in particular radius one) at the generic point, then they share the same properties (log growth and radius one) at the origin.
+We have thus proved the following thereom.